Mir4H/CityBikeApp/README.md

 # City Bike App

 An app that lists HSL city bike journeys and stations.
-Evenry journey and station also has a details page for more information.
+Every journey and station also has a details page for more information.
 Journeys can be sorted and filtered by journey duration and distance covered.
 Stations and journeys may also be searched by station name.
 <img src="https://user-images.githubusercontent.com/77398611/216816093-3ad826c9-656d-43e0-9b1b-549e63a54f35.PNG" width="300" />
 <img src="https://user-images.githubusercontent.com/77398611/216816221-ff4c7669-7b71-48fc-aae1-4e9c6080059a.PNG" width="300" /></br>